 Price does not include

-- Food and beverages while in Copenhagen or during delays.
+- Food and beverages while in Reykjavik or transit to Greenland or during delays.

 - Cancellation and travel insurance (which you must provide yourself).